-Microtitration wells coated with murine anti-HIV-1 p24 capture antibody, are exposed to test specimens, which may contain p24 reactive determinants.
+Microtitration wells coated with murine anti-HIV-1 p24 capture antibody, are exposed to test specimens, which may contain HIV-1 p24 reactive determinants.
 After an incubation period, unbound components in the test sample are washed away.
-Specifically bound p24 reactive determinants react with a mouse anti-HIV-1 p24 conjugated with biotin during a second incubation period.
+Specifically bound HIV-1 p24 reactive determinants react with a mouse anti-HIV-1 p24 conjugated with biotin during a second incubation period.
 Following a second wash cycle the biotinylated antibody is detected by the addition of a streptavidin HRP conjugate.
-Following a third wash cycle, specifically bound enzyme conjugate is detected by reaction with the substrate solution, ABTS.
-The assay is measured spectrophotometrically to indicate the level of p24 reactive determinants present in a sample.
-Many samples may contain amounts of p24 that are too high to be quantified in a normal sensitivity kit.
-Therefore time consuming titrations and additional assays are needed.
-This kit has an extended range that allows accurate quantitation up to 4ng/ml without extra serial dilutions.
+Following a third wash cycle, specifically bound enzyme conjugate is detected by reaction with the Substrate Solution, tetramethylbenzidine (TMB).
+The assay is measured spectrophotometrically to indicate the level of HIV-1 p24 reactive determinants present in a sample.
+The assay can be used to monitor HIV-1 in cell culture or to determine the viral titer of lentiviral samples.